allen7575/AllenCat_Coding_Exercises/README.md

-# Execrisice-of-Engr.Cat
+# AllenCat's Coding Exercise
-This is the coding execrise repo of Engr.Cat
+This is the repo of AllenCat's coding exercise.